 Once your furnace is no longer controlling the climate in your home, it can get cold very quickly.
 You can never have enough warm blankets and extra bedding during a winter power outage.
 A good quality zero-degree sleeping bag would be incredibly helpful to keep you warm all night.

 Even a little children’s play tent can create the microenvironment needed to keep you from freezing.
 You could set up the family tent inside of the living room or confine the activities to a small 2 to 3-man tent.
 A small sturdy tent is worth the investment.

-Shelf-Stable, Ready-to-Eat Foods and Beverages
+Shelf-Stable, Ready-to-Eat Foods, and Beverages

 Keep your pantry stocked with canned soups, chili, stews, and instant noodles.
 Store foods that require no refrigeration and can easily be heated up with an alternative heat source.
 Think about the beverages that would be nice to keep you warm, such as coffee, tea, hot cocoa, hot apple cider, and even hot lemonade or Tang.
-Avoid caffeine and alcohol because they can have an adverse effect.
+Avoid caffeine and alcohol because they can have adverse effects.

 Body, Hand, and Foot Warmers

 The nice thing about warmers is that they can sit on the shelf for a few years waiting to be needed.
 You can use hand or foot warmers to keep your extremities warm or you can use a body warmer and just tuck it inside of your shirt.